cyterat/lol-champs-network/README.md

 ## Important Notice

-The html is really messed up, mainly because it was generated through PyVis/NetworkX (Python).
+- The html is really messed up, mainly because it was generated through PyVis/NetworkX (Python).
 Hopefully, I will clean it up and provide the Jupyter notebook, as soon as I have more time.
+- I still haven't found any way to increase page responsiveness when zooming out.
+Disabling physics messes up the layout.